labelflow/simple-object-detection/README.md

 - Consistent: the images' distribution reflects the reality of the task you're trying to address

 Connect on [LabelFlow](https://labelflow.ai/), upload and label your images.
-Export them in "COCO" format, making sure that you toggle the options to include the images.
+Export them in COCO format, making sure that you toggle the options to include the images.

 <p align="center">
   <img src="public/labelflow-export.gif" />